Oliver Hoyte

-Oliver Hoyte (born October 5, 1984) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys.
+Oliver Hoyte (born October 5, 1984) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at North Carolina State.

-Early years
+Early life

 Hoyte attended Chamberlain High School, where was a three-time All-conference and a two-time All-state selection.
 As a senior he posted 153 tackles (98 solo) and 5 sacks, while helping the team reach the Class 5A state championship game.

 He received All-state honors as a junior and senior and was an All-conference selection three straight years.

+College career

-He accepted a football scholarship from North Carolina State University.
+Hoyte accepted a football scholarship from North Carolina State University.
 As a true freshman, he appeared in 14 games, tallying 51 tackles, 3 tackles for loss and one sack.
 As a sophomore, he started 11 games, making 97 tackles (second on the team) and 8 tackles for loss.

 As a junior starter, even though he came off the field in passing situations, he collected 93 tackles (led the team), 14.5 tackles for loss (ninth best in school history) and 1.5 sacks.

 As a senior, he started 10 games, registering 99 tackles (second on the team), 12 tackles for loss, one sack and 2 forced fumbles.
 He was part of a defense that included future NFL players Manny Lawson and Mario Williams on the defensive side.

 Professional career

 Dallas Cowboys

-On May 3, 2006, he signed as an undrafted free agent with the Dallas Cowboys.
+Hoyte was signed as an undrafted free agent by the Dallas Cowboys after the 2006 NFL draft on May 3.
 After earning a roster spot as a reserve linebacker and a solid special teams prospect, although he hadn't played the position since high school, he was converted into a fullback at the end of October and started 5 games.
 He also posted 5 special teams tackles.

 In 2007, he had 9 starts at fullback, but also missed 6 games with a neck injury.
 On February 28, 2008, he was released to make room for linebacker Zach Thomas, after he appeared in 22 games (14 starts) during his two years with the team.